Sinha5714/humanitas-events-pp5/README.md

 - `<Asset />` - multi purpose component, used to display a range of items due to being passed props.

   - Those include a loading spinner from React Bootstrap, image with source and alt attribute or a message consisting of a paragraph.
+  - User Story covered: 25

 - `<Avatar />` - resuable component, used to display the relevant user profile picture.

   - This component uses props which can specify the source of the image and also its size
   - This components was used in profile avatar, event owner, comment create form and comments posted
+  - User Story covered: 24

 - `<DropDowns />` - resuable component, used to display the three dots option button based on the required rights of the user.

   - This was used for user who are authorised to make changes.
 For example, for user to edit and delete their own comments and user to edit their profile, change their username and password.
+  - User Stories covered: 8, 9, 15, 16, 18, 19, 20

 - `<Feedback />` - resuable component, used to display feedback messages.

   - This component was used in when user edit and delete their comments successfully
   - This component is also displayed when user deletes his events posted
+  - User Stories covered: 8, 9, 16

 - `<NavBar />` - resuable component, used for easy navigation of the site.

-  - This component is re usable as it will display different icons based on a users logged in status.
+  - This component is reusable as it will display different icons based on a users logged in status.
   - If no user is logged in a log in, sign up and contact icon will be available however if a user is currently logged in, the full range of icons will be available apart from log in.
+  - User Stories covered: 1, 28, 29, 30

 - `<PageNotFound />` - specific component, used to display a 404 page made up of an image file and return home button for when the page does not exist.
+  - User Story covered: 31

 There were various pages created and used in this application